 Probable Cause: The message is displayed after another HII warning indicating there are problems with previously configured disks and you have chosen to accept any changes and continue.
-The cables from the PERC controller to the backplane might be improperly connected.
+The SAS cables for your system might be improperly connected.

-Check the cable connections and fix any problems before restarting the system.
-If there are no cable problems, press any key or <Y> to continue.
+Corrective Check the cable connections and fix any problems before restarting the system.
+If there are no cable

+Action: problems, press any key or <Y> to continue.